Martin J. Blake

-Martin Joseph Blake (born 1853) was an Irish historian who died around 1930.
+Martin Joseph Blake (born c.
+1853) was an Irish historian who died around 1930.

 Blake was a descendant of one of The Tribes of Galway, and some of his noteworthy work was the publication, in two volumes, of much of the extant documents of the Blake family of Galway from 1315 to the 18th century.
 He was a substantial contributor to the early volumes of the Journal of the Galway Archaeological and Historical Society.